-As space becomes more congested with satellites of all sizes and types, the need for every nation to actively participate in the space safety coordination system grows.
+As space becomes more congested with satellites, the need for every nation to actively participate in the space safety coordination system grows.
 Most spacefaring countries participate, but a few countries do not—notably, Russia and China.
 That creates greater potential for collisions and hazards from debris.

 Apr 16, 2019 Small Wars Journal